open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 The only means of communication is done via postMessages.
 Therefore the preview only needs to know which postMessage format to use.
-Also postMessage is a native function so every framework or system can use them.
+Also, postMessage is a native function so every framework or system can use them.

 ### Two builds (continued)